Warren-Sanders rift has progressives nervous about fallout

 Warren seemed to win the evening’s skirmish, offering both gumption and humor.
 She said it was time to take larger questions of sexism head-on and joked about the undefeated electoral record of the two women on stage, her and Minnesota Sen. Amy Klobuchar, as compared to less-stellar marks of Sanders, Biden and the other men.
 Sanders was left having to again deny he said what she says he said, a position that could undermine his larger pronouncement about firmly believing a woman could win the presidency.

 Before the debate, both campaigns insisted they wanted to de-escalate tensions.
-But Warren refused to shake Sanders’ outstretched hand after the debate, indicating that hard feelings remain.
+But Warren refused to shake Sanders’ outstretched hand afterward, indicating that hard feelings remain.

+That became even more evident hours later, when CNN released audio of the exchange, in which Warren repeats twice to Sanders, “I think you called me a liar on national TV,” and he responds, “Let’s not do it right now.”

-O’Meara Sanders shrugged that off a day later, saying, “I think that this discussion is over” and “Maybe people sometimes misremember things that happened.”
+Before the audio was made public, O’Meara Sanders shrugged off the exchange, saying, “I think that this discussion is over” and “Maybe people sometimes misremember things that happened.”
 She was quick to add: “I’m not attacking Elizabeth Warren in any way shape or form on this.”

-“Left to the campaigns’ own devices, there’s zero interest in drama and a joint interest in stating a shared theory of the case” for progressive visions of the future, he said.
+“Left to the campaigns’ own devices, there’s zero interest in drama and a joint interest in stating a shared theory of the case for defeating Trump by advancing bold progressive positions,” he said.

 But the larger question is if letting the dispute get this far has already ended the era of progressive good feelings.
-If so, Sanders supporters who might have accepted Warren as a second choice behind their preferred candidate might now be so antagonized that they won’t back her under any circumstances.
-And the reserve may be true for Warren partisans.
+If so, Sanders supporters who might have accepted Warren as a second choice might now be so antagonized that they won’t back her under any circumstances.
+And the reverse may be true for Warren partisans.

-“People have been thinking everyone’s progressive if they have progressive positions,” said Sanders confidante RoseAnn DeMoro, the former executive director of National Nurses United.
-“It’s a defining moment of what it means to be progressive.”

 It also might again raise long-standing liabilities that have surrounded both candidates: past accusations of sexism during Sanders’ 2016 campaign that some Democrats are still wary of, and Warren’s overall authenticity.
 Trump calling the Massachusetts senator “Pocahontas” to fire up Republicans who weren’t going to support her anyway may not be nearly as serious as progressives who think she’s lying about the 2018 meeting with Sanders.